jgieseler/solo-loader/README.md

 plt.show()
 ```

-NB: This is just an example reproduction!
+**NB: This is just an approximate reproduction; e.g., the channel combination is a over-simplified approximation!**
 ![Figure](../main/examples/ws2021_fig_2d.png)

 ## References